-Green CP products can be allocated to eligible assets (CAPEX) for Green Bond financing (as set out in page 14).
-The net proceeds of the Green CPs issued under the framework, are fully allocated to those projects. .
+Green CP and Green deposits products can be allocated to eligible assets (CAPEX) for Green Bond financing (as set out in page 14).
+The net proceeds of the Green CPs and Green deposits issued under the framework, are fully allocated to those projects.